sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 Success Message
 ++++++

-On updation of details a ``Success msg`` will be displayed on the screen.
+On updation of details a ``Success message`` will be displayed on the screen.

 .. figure:: ../../../_assets/configuration/exportcertificate.PNG
    :alt: certificate